loginom/loginom-help-en-omegat/data/admin/users.md

 |File storage full access|It displays whether a user has full access to the [file storage](../location_user_files.md), otherwise, only to the personal and [shared folders](../location_user_files.md)|
 |Block account|It displays whether a user is blocked in the system|

-> **Note:** Such parameters as *Administration*, *Workflows design*, *View reports*, *Access to all files*, *Interactive mode*, *Service mode* and *Blocked*, they are selected with a checkbox in the window used for creation/edition of a user, and they are selected with "•" character in the subsection table, *Authentification* parameter is selected from the drop-down list in the window used for creation/edition of a user, and it displays the selected method of the user *Authentification* in the subsection table.
+> **Note:** Such parameters as *Administration*, *Workflows design*, *View reports*, *Access to all files*, *Interactive mode*, *Service mode* and *Blocked* are selected with a checkbox in the window used for creation/edition of a user, and they are selected with "•" character in the subsection table, *Authentification* parameter is selected from the drop-down list in the window used for creation/edition of a user, and it displays the selected method of the user *Authentification* in the subsection table.

 ## Authentification Methods